kanidm/kanidm/designs/replication.rst

 * Availability

-This is the property that every request will recieve a non-error response without the guarantee that the data is "up to date".
+This is the property that every request will receive a non-error response without the guarantee that the data is "up to date".

 * Partition Tolerance

-This is the property that your topology in the face of patition tolerance will continue to provide functional services (generally reads).
+This is the property that your topology in the face of partition tolerance will continue to provide functional services (generally reads).

 Almost all systems expect partition tolerance, so the choice becomes between consistency